haghbinh/Rfssa/README.md

 visualization of the w-correlation matrix easier.

 # New Functionality
+(update made 12/21/20)
+FSSA recurrent forecasting (R-forecasting) and FSSA vector forecasting (V-forecasting) have been added to the package.

+(update made 09/16/19)
 This version of the Rfssa package also includes new functions for converting functional data (FD) objects to FTS objects, arithmetic, indexing, correlation, and plotting of FTS data.
 The user is able to